UniSymNet: A Unified Symbolic Network Guided by Transformer: Description of the Testing Data

 \subsection{Standard Benchmarks}

-In the Standard Benchmarks, the equations feature an input dimension \( d \leq 2\) spanning a total of eight datasets.
-Training sets are generated by sampling points through expressions (detailed in Table \ref{Standard Benchmarks: Part 1.}, with a fixed random seed for consistency.
+The Standard Benchmarks consist of eight datasets, each defined by equations with at most two input variables \(( d \leq 2 )\).
+Training data are obtained by evaluating these equations on randomly sampled inputs, with a fixed seed to ensure reproducibility (see Table \ref{Standard Benchmarks.}).
 In contrast, testing sets consist of 100 points sampled from the same intervals but with a different random seed, ensuring an independent evaluation of model performance.
 For a fair comparison, the dataset used in all methods was generated under the same seed.